 My services include:

-developmental editing to equip writers with a detailed critique and helpful guide to revision.
+developmental editing to provide a detailed critique and helpful guide to revision.

 I provide two editing options.
 “Track changes” allows me to mark the electronic version of the text and send it back to you via email.
 Queries and suggestions take the form of attached “comments.”
 I usually return two versions of the document or manuscript: one with all the changes accepted and one that allows you to accept or reject each change as you see fit.
 (That way you can decide.)

 For those clients who prefer to have me mark the hard copy, I red-pencil edit, using traditional proofreading symbols, write my queries and suggestions on Post-its, and mail the manuscript or document back.
-Please let me know if you have an aversion to red!

 If you’d like to get started, please fill out the Client Questionnaire.
 When you’ve completed the form, click Send at the bottom of the page.Your questionnaire will be sent to me via e-mail, and I will be in touch with you shortly.